USACE and Ecology reviews of flood retention project

 Relationship to Chehalis Basin Strategy

 Communities in the basin are working with the Chehalis Basin Board on a long-term strategy to reduce flood damage and restore aquatic habitat.
 One part of this strategy is to consider large-scale flood damage reduction actions.
-The project evaluated in the draft environmental review is one of the proposed actions for consideration.
-The Chehalis Basin Board is expected to use the information in the environmental review, along with other information, to inform their recommendations for the long-term strategy.
+The project evaluated in the NEPA and SEPA environmental reviews is one of the proposed actions for consideration.
+The Chehalis Basin Board is expected to use the information in the environmental reviews, along with other information, to inform their recommendations for the long-term strategy.